k8r/k8r.github.com/_posts/2013-03-23-template-engine.md

 I chose a template engine called [MiniTemplator](http://www.source-code.biz/MiniTemplator/), which worked beautifully on Android.
 The documentation and examples were great: after adding a template HTML file, you set the variables, add the "blocks"
-(more on those in a moment), and call a function to generate output in your Java code.
+(see example below), and call a function to generate output in your Java code.
 At first glance, the syntax is similar to syntax you might see in a .jsp.
 One difference I noticed is that .jsps allow you to insert actual Java code for loops in the template; while MiniTemplator has you place them in your Java source code.